makerdao/integration-examples/wyre/README.md

 - Send DAI back to an ethereum account from wyre
 - Send USD to a bank account.

-Run `npm install` do get the necessary dependencies.
+Run `npm install` to get the necessary dependencies.
 #### NOTE: By default you'll interact with the `kovan` test network.
 If you want to try it on the `mainnnet` just change the `kovan` parameter to `mainnet` in `maker.create()` function in `dai.js` file.

 In order to transfer you need to provide your wallet keys.